 He was founder and Co-chairman of the Congressional Human Rights Caucus, a voluntary association of more than 250 members of Congress working to identify, monitor, and end human rights violations worldwide.
 He co-authored the legislation creating Radio Free Asia and served as Chair of the Global Legislators Organized for a Balanced Environment (GLOBE USA).

 Before his election to Congress, Porter served in the Illinois House of Representatives and prior to that as an Honor Law Graduate Attorney with the U.S. Department of Justice in the Kennedy Administration.
 He attended M.I.T., and is a graduate of Northwestern University, and, with distinction, of the University of Michigan Law School.
-Porter has nine honorary degrees.
+Porter has ten honorary degrees.